Ashenafi2022/Enrofloxacin2/README.md

 # PBPK-enrofloxacin1
 ## Barekely Madona codes for seven caompartments BPPK model for enrofloxacin in calves
 ### 7 compartments: liver, kidney, lungs, muscle, fat, intestine and the rest of the body

-#### Two submodels: parent drug/enrofloxacin (seven compartments) and metabolite/ciprofloxacin (muscle and fat excluded)
+{A PBPK model for enrofloxacin and its metabolite ciprofloxacin in cattle:
+Model written by ASHENAFI BEYI, on March 2021, adapted from initial model coded in acsIX by Lin et al. (2016) Scientific Reports 6:27907}

 METHOD RK4

 STARTTIME = 0
-STOPTIME = 50 # Data of plasma and fecal samples collected upto 48 hrs is available for model validation DT = 0.001
+STOPTIME = 48 ; Data of plasma and fecal samples collected upto 48 hrs is available for model validation DT = 0.0005 ; 0.00001
 DTOUT = 0.1

 ; Physiological parameters